commercialhaskell/stack/doc/new_command.md

 `--bare` flag is passed, in which case the project is created in the current directory.

-The template used is a default one (named `new-template`), unless another template is specified as an argument.

 The `--param <key>:<value>` option specifies a key-value pair to populate a key in a template.
 The option can be specified multiple times.